 Michael Russo is an incoming Ph.D. student at Clemson University, working toward a professional degree in rhetoric, communications, and information design.
 He is a graduate of Rutgers University, and holds degrees in both English and philosophy.
-His academic interests include the rhetorics of deception and exposure, the politics of surfaces, communication theory as critical lying, cryptology and cryptomarkets, dark and lonely web technologies, nonlinear narratology, platform studies, and “fake” news.
+His academic interests include the rhetorics of deception and distraction, surface politics, communication theory as critical lying, dark and lonely web technologies, cryptology and cryptomarkets, platform studies, anti-intellectualism and the “fake” news.

 Michael has taught courses in internet privacy, dissenting nonfiction, object-oriented research, literature and videogames, and nonlinear composition.
 He organizes and runs workshops on classroom and coding technologies such as Twine, WordPress, and Drupal.
 He helped to build, and is a founding member of the Digital Studies Center at Rutgers University-Camden.
 He’s also an assistant editor and designer for Enculturation (an open-source, peer-reviewed journal of rhetoric, writing, and culture).